Dependencies license management with GitLab CI/CD [ULTIMATE]

 be automatically extracted and shown right in the merge request widget.
 To do

-so, the CI job must be named license_management
+so, the CI job must be named license_management and the artifact path must be

-or specify another existing stage inside the license_management
+or specify another existing stage inside the license_management job.

 Learn more on license management results shown in merge requests.